iTwin/itwinjs-core/README.md

 ECPresentationManager;
 ```

 ## Software dependencies
 The primary dependencies required by ecpresentation packages are the imodeljs-core packages (backend and frontend) and the imodeljs-nodeaddonapi package.
-It's **VERY** important that version of imodeljs-nodeaddonapi used by ecpresentation-backend matches the one used by imodeljs-backend.
+It's **VERY** important that version of `imodeljs-nodeaddonapi` used by `ecpresentation-backend` matches the one used by `imodeljs-backend`.

 ## API references
 TODO: See sample app.

 # Build and Test
 The library uses [@microsoft/rush](https://github.com/Microsoft/web-build-tools/wiki/Rush) for managing multiple packages in the repository.
 It's a requirement to have this package installed globally:
 ```
 $ npm install -g @microsoft/rush